tiffanychu90/simple-coronavirus-report/workshop/session2.md

 ## Overview of Data Pipeline

 * Anything you want to do repeatedly....try to automate as much as possible!

-* Conceptually identify which components you can automate now vs which ones need enterprise infrastructure / resources
+* Conceptually identify which components you can automate now vs which ones require enterprise infrastructure / resources

 * Naming convention of files in the repo:
     * 1-, 2-, 3-, etc are all Jupyter notebooks
     * A-, B-, C-, etc are all RMarkdown docs